Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 \subsection{Monotonicity assumptions}

 We make several assumptions on the cobordism to allow us to restrict to Chekanov-Eliashberg differentials counting rational curves with one incoming boundary puncture.
-These assumptions guarantee that spherical components do not bubble off in one-dimensional components of the moduli space: Such bubbling would force us to include Reeb orbits in the set of generators of the Chekanov-Eliashberg complex.
-Our assumptions also force each component of the domain of a rigid treed disk to have at least one incoming puncture; otherwise, we would have to consider curves with multiple incoming punctures and the resulting differential would no longer respect the algebra structure given by concatenation of words.
+These assumptions guarantee that spherical components do not bubble off in one-dimensional components of the moduli space.
+Such bubbling would force us to include Reeb orbits in the set of generators of the Chekanov-Eliashberg complex. \begin{definition} A fibered contact manifold $(Z,\alpha)$ with base $(Y, \omega_{Y})$ with $\d\alpha = p^*(\omega_{Y})$ is {\em tame} if for some constant $\tau_Z \ge 1$ and integral symplectic form

-Notably, we do not put any monotonicity assumption on the Lagrangian projection of the Legendrian, or on the Lagrangian cobordisms we consider.
-Possible disk bubbles will be studied with the theory of bounding chains in the sequel \cite{BCSW2}.